Main Content Region

 After the above requirements—and completing the required lower-division Math and Statistics courses—you can start taking many upper-division Economics courses.
 However, you should take them in the order suggested below.

-Once you’re completed the above, take the following:
+Once you’ve completed the above, take the following in your junior year:

 These courses are prerequisites for other important field courses such as Econ 4412: Firms and Markets and Econ 4414: Public Economics.
 They will also help you in advanced methods classes such as Econ 3800: Quantitative Methods in Economics, and Econ 4300: Econometrics.